jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 #  MSI GL72M 7RDX Hackintosh Laptop

-This is a Clover install for MacOS High Sierra 10.13.2
+This is a Clover install for MacOS High Sierra 10.13.6.
+Still a few things to address, but the major stuff work properly.

 ### MSI GL72M 7RDX Laptop Specs
 - Core i7 7700HQ